 Jennifer Deamud, Associate State Director

-Jennifer Deamud is responsible for creating and developing communication strategies for the state headquarters and the 11-region network.
-She assists with long-range planning and program development, manages Michigan Celebrates Small Business, and maintains key statewide relationships with stakeholders, partners, clients, and media.
-Jennifer is an accomplished communications professional with 18 years of communication, strategic planning, and media relations experience.
+Jennifer is responsible for developing strategic partnerships, overseeing the accreditation process, writing proposals to sustain funding, monitoring of stakeholder reporting, and managing statewide communication strategies.
+She assists with long-range planning and program development, maintains key statewide relationships with stakeholders, partners, clients, and media.
+Jennifer is an accomplished communications professional with 20 years of communication, strategic planning, and media relations experience.

-Jennifer is in the Master of Public Administration program at GVSU and has a Master of Science in Communications and a Bachelor of Science in Advertising and Public Relations from GVSU.
+Jennifer has a Master of Public Administration, a Master of Science in Communications, and a Bachelor of Science in Advertising /Public Relations from Grand Valley State University.
 She is a graduate of Grand Valley State University’s Leadership Program and the Huntington Bank’s Rising Women Leaders Program.
 She is a certified business consultant.

 Sienna Mavima, Assistant State Director